-1 As both New Dawn Charter High School and Urban Dove Team Charter School were chartered to serve under aged-over credited students, NYSED has agreed to hold these two charter schools accountable to an alternative accountability agreement for Benchmark 1.
-Details can be found in the summary for each school.
+1 As Urban Dove Team Charter School was chartered to serve under aged-over credited students, NYSED has agreed to hold this charter school accountable to an alternative accountability agreement for Benchmark 1.
+Details can be found in the summary for the school.